wmjordan/Codist/README.md

   Symbol markers will be cleared when the solution is unloaded.

   The style of symbol markers can be customized in options page of the *Syntax highlight* feature.
+The default colors are listed below.

   ![Symbol marker Options](doc/symbolmarker-options.png)